raissa-coelho/NPB-GO/config/README.md

 # Pasta config

-Contém o arquivo make.def

-TODO
+make.def file can be changed.